iebele/semantic-schema/README.md

-# laravel-semantic-schema
+# semantic-schema

-Laravel/Lumen package for schema.org types and properties
+Laravel/Lumen package for schema.org types and properties.

 *Please not this package is under construction.
 It doesn't work yet*